 This remembered promise (v1-3) forms the background to the Book of Revelation.
 The storms of the Lord are not wilful, feral or sadistic. (verses 23,24) Verses 18-21 contain the purpose of His storms.
 Trust Him, for, in days to come, you will eventually understand.

-God’s message of hope to us is the same throughout His word!
-Hallelujah for this.
+God’s message of hope is the same for us today as it was for Israel in exile.

-Eternally, _then_, we have the hope and assurance of life with God Himself, the church and Christ joined in perfection, God having made all things new.
+Eternally in the _not yet_, we have the hope and blessed promise of life with God Himself, the bride/church and groom/Christ joined in perfect union.
+God having made all things new.

-Let’s be encouraged in this, that we are loved.
-That God is preparing a place for us.
-That we will one day be restored in full.
+Let us be encouraged – We are loved!
+God is preparing a place for us.
+We will one day be restored in full.

 * Father God,

-Our pain is incurable apart from You.
+Our pain and problem is uncurable apart from You.
 We cannot fix it ourselves.

-But in Jesus You restore our fortunes, You restore health to us, You heal our wounds.
+But through Jesus You restore our fortunes, You restore health to us, You heal our wounds.

 Hallelujah, what a Saviour!